Supporting someone having an abortion

 Advice for partners

-Abortion providers recognise that many partners are involved in their partner's decision to end a pregnancy, and will try to involve them in the abortion consultation and treatment process, as much as possible.
+Abortion providers recognise that many partners are involved in the decision to end a pregnancy and will try to involve them in the abortion consultation and treatment process, as much as possible.

 If you and your partner are considering this option, there is a lot you can do to help: